Tax Alert

 Takeaway

-It's important to reach out to your tax advisor promptly to assess how these proposals might affect you, your trust, and your corporations.
+It's important to reach out to your tax advisor promptly to assess how these proposals might affect you, your trust, or your corporation.
 There are many tax and non-tax factors to consider so a comprehensive cost-benefit analysis is advisable.
 If you choose to take action, it must be completed prior to June 25, 2024.

 Contact your local advisor or reach out to us here.